geowurster/pyin/README.rst

 pyin
 ====

 It's like sed, but Python!
+A personal project.

 Why?